TejasQ/docs/contributing.md

 ## Reporting Issues

-If you have found a bug, a spelling mistake, are missing information, or anything related to the ZEIT documentation that you feel is an issue that should be reported, please [create a new issue](https://github.com/zeit/docs/issues/new) here on GitHub.
+If you have found a bug, a spelling mistake, missing information, or anything related to the ZEIT documentation that you feel is an issue that should be reported, please [create a new issue](https://github.com/zeit/docs/issues/new) here on GitHub.
 For issues relating to examples, please [create an issue on the now-examples repository](https://github.com/zeit/now-examples/issues/new).

-When submitting an issue, please thoroughly and concisely describe the problem you are seeing so that we may easily understand and work on resolving the issue.
+When submitting an issue, please thoroughly and concisely describe the problem you are experiencing so that we may easily understand and resolve the issue in a timely manner.

 ## Contributing Content

 There are multiple sections of the ZEIT Docs, including: the main [ZEIT platform and usage documentation](https://zeit.co/docs), [ZEIT API reference](https://zeit.co/docs/api), [examples](https://zeit.co/examples), and [guides](https://zeit.co/guides).

 When contributing content to any of the previously mentioned sections, please fork this repository and then edit the content for the section that you want to contribute to.
-Please avoid submitting large pull requests containing contributions for multiple sections if the content is not related.
+Please avoid submitting large pull requests containing contributions for multiple sections if the content is not interrelated.

-You can run the documentation site locally but cloning this repository, installing the dependencies with `yarn`, then running the development server with `yarn dev`.
+You can run the documentation site locally by cloning this repository, installing the dependencies with `yarn`, and finally running the development server with `yarn dev`.

 ### Platform and Usage Documentation